Sculpting the Figure in Clay: A Three-Part Workshop with Susan Halls

 School for Contemporary Dance and Thought

 The School for Contemporary Dance and Thought, under the direction of Jennifer Polins and Jennifer Nugent, is made up of a collective of innovative and experienced teachers that are independent performance artists with international experience.
-Here's the schedule:
+Here is the latest schedule of 8-week sessions that run from October 20 to December 19.
+There are no classes during the last week of November (Thanksgiving):

 Ballroom Dancing with Diana and Mick Malek